max-currier/predicting_pitchfork_reviews/README.md

 ## Methodology

 The goal of this project was to analyze Pitchfork music reviews in order to gain key insights on what determines critical success on a major, influential platform.
-To accomplish this, **I used a gradient boosting decision tree algorithm (XGBoost) to predict whether or not an album Pitchfork-reviewed album will be categorized as “Best New Music”**
+To accomplish this, **I used a gradient boosting decision tree algorithm (XGBoost) to predict whether or not a Pitchfork-reviewed album will be categorized as “Best New Music”**

 All data procured from the following sources: